LogicAtlas/LanguageDetectionRNN/README.md

 * test_LM.py - A class for running a training and testing session on actual data.

 ### Data
-Data is taken from ???
+Data is taken from European Parliament Proceedings Parallel Corpus 1996-2011

 * training data should be in the one file per language format as created in the LanguageDetectionModel project
 * testing file should be